wxsd-sales/kiosk-iframes/README.md

 ## URL Parameters

-To display live data and handle auto authentication for centain services, the Kiosk demo uses URL paremeters.
+To display live data and handle auto authentication for certain services, the Kiosk demo uses URL parameters.

 List of parameters: